steinfletcher/apitest/docs/content/_index.md

 ## Overview

 apitest is a simple and extensible behavioural testing library written in golang.
-It supports mocking external http calls and renders sequence diagrams on test completion.
+You can use `apitest` to simplify testing of REST based services or HTTP handlers.

-In behavioural tests the internal structure of the application is not known by the tests.
-Data is input to the system under test (SUT) and the outputs are expected to meet certain conditions.
+`apitest` supports mocking external http calls and renders sequence diagrams on test completion.

 ## Installation